AdobeDocs/analytics.en/help/admin/c-data-governance/consent-variables.md

 ## Implementation

-Three context data variables have been pre-defined to work with the consent management reserved variables.
+Three context data variables have been pre-defined to work with the privacy reporting management reserved variables.
 It is up to each implementation engineer to determine how to manage and persist the setting of these variables.

 See [Context Data Variables](https://docs.adobe.com/help/en/analytics/implementation/javascript-implementation/variables-analytics-reporting/context-data-variables.html) for general guidance on implementing context data variables.